-7 Disposable Camera Hacks To Get More From Your Shots
+7 Reusable Camera Hacks To Get More From Your Shots

-If a disposable camera is your camera of choice for holidays, weddings, trips and beyond, you might be missing out on some easy hacks to help level up your photography.
+Reusable film cameras make a great choice for holidays, weddings, trips and beyond, but you might be missing out on some easy hacks to help level up your photography.

-Despite the 'point and shoot' nature of these cameras, don't let this put you off when trying to advance your skills.
-We've put together 7 easy hacks to try next time you're shooting to help you get more from your shots.
+Despite the 'point and shoot' nature of some reusable cameras, don't let this put you off when trying to advance your skills.
+We've put together 7 hacks to try next time you're shooting to help you get more from your shots.

-7 Disposable Camera Hacks To Get More From Your Shots
+7 Reusable Camera Hacks To Get More From Your Shots

 1. Double Exposure Magic